1999.

 Mae & Sam are unhappy in their jobs…

 They kept thinking about what happened to their creative ambitions.
-They noticed the lack of career support & guidance young people have, especially in careers in the creative industries.
+They noticed the lack of information about careers in the creative industries.

 They decided to do something about it.